PerlFFI/FFI-Platypus/README.md

     notify_show($n, undef);
     notify_uninit();

+**Discussion**: libnotify is a desktop GUI notification library for the GNOME Desktop environment.
+This script sends a notification event that should show up as a balloon, for me it did so in the upper right hand corner of my screen.

-**Discussion**: The most portable way to find the correct name and location of a dynamic library is via the [FFI::CheckLib#find\_lib](https://metacpan.org/pod/FFI::CheckLib#find_lib) family of functions.
+The most portable way to find the correct name and location of a dynamic library is via the [FFI::CheckLib#find\_lib](https://metacpan.org/pod/FFI::CheckLib#find_lib) family of functions.
 If you are putting together a
 CPAN distribution, you should also consider using [FFI::CheckLib#check\_lib\_or\_exit](https://metacpan.org/pod/FFI::CheckLib#check_lib_or_exit) function in your `Build.PL` or `Makefile.PL` file.
 This will provide a user friendly diagnostic letting